bgopikrishna/content/blog/getting-started-with-webpack.md

 ### Entry

 An entry point is a JavaScript file that serves as a starting point for webpack to collect all the dependencies used by your application to build a dependency graph.
-Dependencies are libraries like React, jQuery etc.
+Dependencies are libraries like React, jQuery, etc.

 From webpack >= 4, Out of the box `src/index.js` serves as the entry point.